bicarbon8/automated-functional-testing/packages/aft-ui/README.md

 }
 ```
 ## aftconfig.json keys and values supported by aft-ui package
-- **sessiongeneratorpluginmanager** - allows for specifying which `AbstractSessionGeneratorPlugin` implementations should be loaded and optionally what `TestPlatform` should be used
+- **sessiongeneratormanager** - allows for specifying which `AbstractSessionGeneratorPlugin` implementations should be loaded and optionally what `TestPlatform` should be used
   - **pluginNames** - a `string[]` of names for `AbstractSessionGeneratorPlugin` implementations to load. only one can be used at any given time, but multiple can be listed with the top-most being used unless specifically not enabled
   - **platform** - an optional `TestPlatform` object listing the _OS_, _OS version_, _Browser_, _Browser version_, and _Device name_ to use when creating new sessions. if not specified here, this value must be specified in the configuration section for the loaded `AbstractSessionGeneratorPlugin`